Bikeman868/NPL/docs/SYNTAX.md

 ## Message

-Message statements start with the reserved word `message`, followed by at least one space, then the name of the message identifier, followed by an optional scope block.
+Message statements start with the reserved word `message`, followed by at least one space, then the name of the message type, followed by an optional scope block.
 Messages can be defined within a `namespace`, `network` or `process`.
 Messages defined within the scope block of a `namespace` can be referenced anywhere in the program.
 From other namespaces you can use the fully qualified identifier, or add a `using` statement to reduce typing.
 Messages defined within a network are only accessible within that network.
 Messages defined within a process are only accessible within that process.